Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

 The configuration defined in `AppID` notably specify, the form of `Access Control List (ACL)`, the following permissions:
    - `Launch Permissions`, that restrict the security principals that can locally or remotely start the `DCOM object` server
    - `Access Permissions`, that restrict the security principals that can locally or remotely access the `DCOM object` methods
    - `Configuration Permissions`, that restrict the security principals that can modify the configuration of the `DCOM` objects.

+System-wide limits are defined and control the minimal level of restrictions `DCOM applications` can set.
+By default, `Everyone` and non authenticated users (`ANONYMOUS LOGON`) may be granted local or remote access to `DCOM object` methods while only members of the local `Administrators`, `Distributed COM Users`, and `Performance Log Users` may be granted remote `launch` and `activation` rights.

-If the `Access Permissions` is left specified in the `AppID` configuration, the system-wide `Access Permissions` are applied.
+If the `Access Permissions` is left unspecified in the `AppID` configuration, the system-wide `Access Permissions` and `Launch Permissions` are applied.
 By default, the `Remote Access` right is only granted to the Windows local built-in `Administrators` group.
 The `AppID` registered on a system can be browsed and edited using the `dcomcnfg.exe` Windows built-in utility or, the dedicated `OleViewDotNet` .NET utility.

 A client request the instantiation of a remote `DCOM` object class by specifying its `CLSID` or `ProgID`, the later being resolved to the associated